 For a combination of fashion and function, this book by Kate Spade offers a couple of ways to store your favorite recipes.
 There are seven divided sections (labeled breakfast, soups, sauces, appetizers, entrees, desserts, and beverages) with an ample number of pages in each section to handwrite your recipes.

 If you also collect recipe cards, this elegant book has 10 clear sleeves to hold a total of 20 cards.
-The rainbow plaid pattern is cheerful and chic.
-It’s a perfect gift for a bridal shower or for any friends who enjoy cooking and could use a stylish solution to document their cookery.
+The rainbow plaid pattern is cheerful and chic, though there are several designs to choose from.
+It’s a perfect gift for a wedding shower or any friends who enjoy cooking and could use a stylish solution to document their cookery.

 Best Box: Rifle Paper Co.
 Recipe Box